Shericka Jackson stuns Elaine Thompson-Herah in 100m at Jamaica trials | Loop Jamaica

 Yohan Blake, the 2011 World champion, upstaged the big favourite Oblique Seville to win the men’s 100m title.

-The second-fastest man in history turned back Seville in a close race to take victory in 9.85 seconds, the third-fastest time in the world this season.
+The second-fastest man in history at 9.69 seconds from August 12, 2012 turned back Seville in a close race to take victory in 9.85 seconds, the joint third-fastest time in the world this season and his fastest time in 11 years.

 The 9.85-second clocking means that Yohan Blake is now the fastest Jamaican this year.

-Seville, who came into the championships as the fastest Jamaica this year, clocked 9.88 seconds, just off his personal best of 9.86.
+Seville, who came into the championships as the fastest Jamaica this year and second in the world, clocked 9.88 seconds, just off his personal best of 9.86.
+He has now slipped to joint sixth in the world.

 Janieve Russell, the 2018 Commonwealth Games champion, won the women’s 400m hurdles final to retain her national title.